Abhishek-Mahapatra/Music-Genre-Prediction/README.md

 # Music-Genre-Prediction
-CNN and Logistic Regression model to compare the genre prediction capabailites of time domain features and frequency domain features.
+CNN and Logistic Regression model to compare the genre prediction capabailites of image based classification and feature based classification